qddegtya/gmail-optimizer/README.md

 ### About

-In response to our daily use of `Gmail` process similar to the above pain points, as well as may involve the depth of the use of scenarios, I decided to develop a toolkit, the name is ` 📮 Gmail-Optimizer `, which integrates the ` Gmail` for ` Gmail` utility script, the function includes: ` `Multi-threaded batch deletion of emails ` ` ` ` Export mail ` ` ` Listen to mail status ` ` etc., but currently this repository is in the ` `WIP ` status, welcome to participate in the contribution.
+In response to our daily use of `Gmail` process similar to the above pain points, as well as may involve the depth of the use of scenarios, I decided to develop a toolkit, the name is `📮 Gmail-Optimizer`, which integrates the `Gmail` for `Gmail` utility script, the function includes: `Multi-threaded batch deletion of emails`、`Export mail`、`Listen to mail status` etc., but currently this repository is in the `WIP` status, welcome to participate in the contribution.
 Listening to email status, etc. A desktop client will be available in the future, but this repository is currently in `WIP` status, so feel free to contribute.

 * 🍃 Green, secure, and based on Google's official `Node.js SDK`.
-* It is called entirely using the `GmailApi` `test application` state, so it is completely 🔏 privacy-safe, and only needs to be called according to the [official documentation](https://developers.google.com/gmail/api/quickstart/nodejs?hl=zh- just need to open the local `oAuth` link according to [official documentation]().
+* It is called entirely using the `GmailApi` `test application` state, so it is completely 🔏 privacy-safe, and only needs to be called according to the [official documentation](https://developers.google.com/gmail/api/quickstart/nodejs?hl=zh-cn) just need to open the local `oAuth` link according to official documentation.
-* Scripts are practical and stable
+* Scripts are practical and stable.

 ---